python/cpython/Doc/reference/lexical_analysis.rst

 .. index:: identifier, name

-Identifiers (also referred to as *names*) are described by the following lexical
+Identifiers (also referred to as *names*) are described by the following lexical definitions.

-definitions:
+The syntax of identifiers in Python is based on the Unicode standard annex UAX-31, with elaboration and changes as defined below; see also :pep:`3131` for further details.

-The syntax of identifiers in Python is based on the Unicode standard annex UAX-31, with elaboration and changes as defined below.
+Within the ASCII range (U+0001..U+007F), the valid characters for identifiers are the same as in Python 2.x: the uppercase and lowercase letters ``A`` through ``Z``, the underscore ``_`` and, except for the first character, the digits ``0`` through ``9``.

-Within the ASCII range (U+0001..U+007F), the valid characters for identifiers are the same as in Python 2.5; Python 3.0 introduces additional characters from outside the ASCII range (see :pep:`3131`).
-For other characters, the classification uses the version of the Unicode Character Database as included in the :mod:`unicodedata` module.
+Python 3.0 introduces additional characters from outside the ASCII range (see :pep:`3131`).
+For these characters, the classification uses the version of the Unicode Character Database as included in the :mod:`unicodedata` module.

 Identifiers are unlimited in length.
 Case is significant.